-Here at Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnoses and personalized treatments for endometriosis.
-If you have any symptoms of endometriosis, including severe and persistent abdominal distension, make an appointment for diagnosis and evaluation.
+At Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnoses and personalized treatments for endometriosis.
+If you have endometriosis symptoms, including severe and persistent abdominal distension, make an appointment for an endometriosis diagnosis and evaluation.

 The symptoms of endo belly include pain and severe distension.
 Your abdomen may be tender to touch and often worsen throughout the day.
 Many endometriosis patients say that by the end of the day, they can’t button their pants or that they look like they’re pregnant.